sailfishos/docs.sailfishos.org/Support/Help_Articles/Android_App_Support/Removing_Android_App_Support/README.md

 Consider using this method if the **[Clean removal](/Support/Help_Articles/Android_App_Support/Removing_Android_App_Support/#clean-removal)** fails to work, for some reason.
 The commands below will definitely and quickly remove all Android stuff.
 Use it only if you are familiar with working on the command line.
 Be careful to run the commands correctly, or else you might cause damage to your device.
 You will need to enable the **[Developer mode](/Support/Help_Articles/Enabling_Developer_Mode/)** before proceeding.

-1) Uninstall Android App Support
+1) Uninstall Android AppSupport
 * Open Jolla Store app on your phone
 * Pull down "My Apps"
-* Look for "Android App Support"
+* Look for "Android AppSupport"
 * Long-tap it and select "Uninstall" (see the picture above)

 2) Run the following commands in the Terminal: